- Surface Mining and Reclamation

 Local governments must formally approve mine sites and/or the subsequent use of the mine site (RCW 78.44.091) prior to receiving a reclamation permit.
 This approval process generally makes local jurisdictions the lead agency according to State Environmental Policy Act (SEPA) rules (chapter 43.21C RCW).

-The Department of Natural Resources, through the Division of Geology and Earth Resources, regulates drilling and related activities under the Oil and Gas Conservation Act and Department of Natural Resources rules (chapter 78.52 RCW and chapter 344-12 WAC).
+The Department of Natural Resources, through the Washington Geological Survey, regulates drilling and related activities under the Oil and Gas Conservation Act and Department of Natural Resources rules (chapter 78.52 RCW and chapter 344-12 WAC).
 (In 1994, the Legislature dissolved the Oil and Gas Conservation Committee and assigned its regulatory responsibilities to the Department of Natural Resources.)
 In the event of a discovery, the Department would also regulate production to assure equitable distribution of the proceeds.

 Oil and gas drilling permit requirements Instructions for oil and gas drilling permit applicants Oil and gas drilling permit application Form 1 Well record or history Form 2 Notice of intention to abandon and plug well Form 3 Report on results on plugging well Form 4 Oil and gas drilling and production bond Microsoft Word